 What is a mortgage broker?

-Many brokers are happy to work around your schedule and will organise meetings after business hours at your home.
+Many brokers are happy to work around your schedule and organise meetings after business hours at your home.
 While a mortgage broker does not work directly for banks or financial institutions, they do work with them to provide you with a wide selection of choices.

 Brokers also help you with your application process and can find loans for people in unique circumstances, such as: